 Attend Types Based on Other factors¶

-This is based on a person’s enrollment in an organization that is flagged as an Offsite Trip and has a Start and End date.
-When a person is enrolled in an Offsite Trip organization and there are meetings that occur during that date range for any other organizations in which they are enrolled, they will be marked as having an Other Attend with an Attend Type of Offsite.
+This is based on a person’s enrollment in an Involvement that is flagged as an Offsite Trip and has a Start and End date.
+When a person is enrolled in an Offsite Trip Involvement and there are meetings that occur during that date range for any other Involvements in which they are enrolled, they will be marked as having an Other Attend with an Attend Type of Offsite.
 The letter O will display in the Attendance String.

 - Visiting Member

-This Attend Type is assigned when a person who is a member in one organization attends a meeting for another organization at the same time or in the same Program.
-His attendance string for the organization in which he is a member will have an asterisk for that meeting, the Attend Type for that meeting will be Other Class and his Attendance History will indicate an Other Attend.
+This Attend Type is assigned when a person who is a member in one Involvement attends a meeting for another Involvement that has the same Schedule for the same day.
+His attendance string for the Involvement in which he is a member will have an asterisk for that meeting, the Attend Type for that meeting will be Other Class and his Attendance History will indicate an Other Attend.
 His Attend Type in the meeting where he visited will be Visiting Member.

 - New Guest

-- This is the Attend Type that is given to a person who does not fit any of the other scenarios above.
-In other words, he is a Guest in an organization, has not attended that organization before, and is not enrolled in other organizations in that Program.
+This is the Attend Type that is given to a person who does not fit any of the other scenarios above.
+In other words, he is a Guest in an Involvement, has not attended that Involvement before, and is not enrolled in other Involvements in that Program.

 - Recent Guest

-- This Attend Type is assigned to a person for their subsequent visits after his first one to an organization.
+This Attend Type is assigned to a person for their subsequent visits after his first one to an Involvement.

 If a meeting is a Group/Headcount meeting, every Member who is not specifically marked present is assigned an Attend Type of Group.
 This will not affect (either good or bad) a Member’s Attendance Percentage.
 Anyone with an Attend Type of Group will NOT be considered absent and will not display on a Visits/Absents report.